Dubosej1/blackjack-trivia/docs/basic-rules.md

 #### Base Bet

-Before the start of a round, PLAYER is able to place a bet on whether they can win the upcoming round or not.
+Before the start of a round, PLAYER is able to place a bet on whether they can beat DEALER in the upcoming round or not.
 This bet is called the [BASE BET].

 PLAYER has a [BANK] of money, that they can use to bet with.
 PLAYER is free to bet whatever amount of money they want, as long as they have money in their bank.